drs-ss/redmine-gitolite/README.rst

 Setup
 -----

-1. Install Redmine and put this plugin in redmine/plugins directory and migrate database (plugins)
+1. Install Redmine and put this plugin in ``redmine/plugins`` directory and migrate database

 .. code:: ruby